pypeit/PypeIt/doc/installing.rst

 .. warning::

-    **Apple Silicon users** have had issues in the past installing PypeIt using pip; however, we do not think this is an issue any longer.
-If you have trouble installing PypeIt on your Apple machine following the pip installation instructions, first try following the `conda`_ instructions instead.
+    **Apple Silicon users** who are having issues installing PypeIt may need to set up an environment configured for x86.
+See `m1_macs`_ for detailed steps.
 If that also fails, please `Submit an issue`_ and/or reach out to our user :ref:`community`.

 Below, we provide detailed instructions for installing PypeIt.
 For